artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

 2. Download the whole RVfpga-sim-addons folder as well as the Verilator-simulator binary from the releases that you are going to use, in this case RVfpga_PipelineSimulator_Windows.

 3. Open a cygwin terminal.
-Go into the current folder.
+Go into the current folder (*RVfpga-sim-addons/RVfpga_PipelineSimulator/examples*).
 Run the following command:

 ```
 startx <path-to-binary-file>/RVfpga_PipelineSimulator_Windows.exe +ram_init_file=Test/Test.vh